-2 Move the sidewalk within the park and create a landscape barrier between the pedestrian route and N. Henry Street Redering feal works wilking along the Bark's edge or there is no buffer between the idewalk and h
+2 Move the sidewalk within the park and create a landscape barrier between the pedestrian route and N. Henry Street Pedestrians feel unsafe walking along the Park's edge as there is no buffer between the sidewalk and N

-Pedestrians feel unsafe walking along the Park's edge as there is no buffer between the sidewalk and N. Henry St. The existing channing from a los makes the park unvectoming.
-The plan recommends moving the fance to the west side of the sidewalk, creating a landscaped buffer between the fence and sidewalk and placing the sidewalk within the park.
-This wall create a more comfortable walk for pedestrians along et N. Henry and also invite users into the Park from the north and south entrances.
-The northern and southern portion will include a small blazs with loantings and park is into twee eark users into southern portion will include a small plaza with plantings and a park sign to welcome park users into the park.
+Pedestrians feel unsafe walking along the Park's edge as there is no buffer between the sidewalk and N Henry St. The existing chainlink fonce also makes the park unvelopming.
+The plant recommends moving the fance to the west side of the sidewalk, creating a landscaped buffer between the fence and sidewalk, and placing the sidewalk within the park.
+This will create a more comfortable walk for pedestrians along et N. Henry and also invite users into the Park from the north and south entrances.
+The northern and southern portion will include a small blazx with loaintings and a park is into twe loainting and park into the park into the park from the north and south entrances.
+The northern and southern portion will include a small plaza with plantings and a park sign to welcome park users into the park.
 The playground will have a fence along this plaza and sidewalk.
 Lights along the street will be replaced, though it may be in a later phase of implementation due to cost.